iamsainikhil/gatsby-prismic-blog-starter/README.md

         ![Meta Information Slice](https://github.com/iamsainikhil/gatsby-prismic-blog-starter/raw/master/README_images/prismic_article_data_fields_slice_meta_info.png)

     - **Code →** Use this slice to show any code block in the article
         - **type →** Mention the type of scenario where this code block is used.
-For ex- type of "list" will add some padding to the code block.
+For ex- type of "List" will add some padding to the code block.
         - **lang →** Language of the code to have appropriate syntax highlighting using PrismJS
         - **code →** Actual code content